-When you are planning to go on holiday to Ericeira, it’s might be nice to combine it with a visit to the beautiful city of Lisbon.
-You can decide to spent a couple of nights in Lisbon before or after your trip to Ericeira, but it’s also possible to pack it into a day trip while staying at Ericeira Surf House.
-Strolling through the charming old streets of Lisbon is a nice way to get a little break from all the surfing when your muscles are starting to feel sore.
+When you are planning a holiday to Ericeira, it might be nice to combine it with a visit to the beautiful city of Lisbon.
+You can spend a couple of nights in Lisbon before or after your trip to Ericeira, but it’s also possible to pack it in to a day trip while staying at Ericeira Surf House.
+Strolling through the charming old streets of Lisbon is a nice way to get a little break from all the surfing.

 The fastest and most convenient way to travel between these cities is to take a taxi or an Uber.
-This way you don’t need to worry about anything and you will be picked up and drop off right where you need to be.
-An Uber from Ericeira to Lisbon center will costs you between €40 and €50, where a taxi is just a bit more expensive.
+This way you don’t need to worry about finding your way since you will be picked up and dropped off right where you need to be.
+An Uber from Ericeira to Lisbon center will costs you between €40 and €50, where as a taxi is a bit more expensive.
 If you can find some other people to join the trip then you can split the costs and make it cheaper for everyone.
-With easy traffic, it will take you around 45 minutes door to door.
+Depending on the traffic, the journey will take you around 45 to 60 minutes.

-Budget minded travellers could also travel between Lisbon and Ericeira with public transport.
-There is a direct bus connection between Lisbon Campo Grande and Ericeira.
-Although most of the busses take quite long, there are also faster connections in the morning and evening hours.
-The bus goes on average once per hour and costs around €6 per person.
+Budget minded travellers can also travel between Lisbon and Ericeira with public transport.
+There is a direct bus connection between Lisbon Campo Grande station and Ericeira.
+Although most of the buses take quite long, there are also faster connections in the morning and evening hours.
+The bus drives with a regular schedule and costs around €6 per person.
 The exact timetable you can find on the Mafrense website.
 To get from Lisbon Campo Grande to the city center, there are multiple options.
 You can either go with a taxi, bus or metro.
 Taking the metro is most common and you can then opt to either buy a single ticket or day pass.
 You can find more information regarding the metro here.
-Although it’s quite easy to travel between Lisbon and Ericeira with public transport, you have to count on approximately 1.5 to 2 hours per way.
+Although it’s quite easy to travel between Lisbon and Ericeira with public transport, you have to count on approximately 1.5 to 2 hours travel time per way.

-You can of course also decide to travel by rental car.
+You can of course also go to Lisbon by rental car.
 There are multiple rental companies, both in Ericeira and Lisbon.
-But besides the price you pay for the car, you have to take into account the costs for gas, parking and highway tolls.
+But besides the price you pay for the car, you also have to take into account the costs for gas, parking and highway tolls.

-Now you know how to travel between Lisbon and Ericeira, you can start planning your day(s) in Lisbon.
-There’s so much to discover that we try to limit ourselves by giving a few cool tips based on own experiences and experiences from local residents.
-Let’s start by naming a few districts that are always awesome to visit: Bairro Alto, Baixa, Pink Street (Cais do Sodre), Alfama, Principe de Real, Rossio and Avenida da Liberdado.
-In these different districts, there is lots of nice stuff to see and do.
-We have summed op the highlights for you:
+Now that you know how to get to Lisbon from Ericeira, it’s time to start planning your day(s) in Lisbon.
+There’s so much to discover that we could write a book about it, but we limit ourselves to the best tips based on own experiences and experiences from local residents.
+Let’s start by naming a few districts that are always nice to visit: Bairro Alto, Baixa, Pink Street (Cais do Sodre), Alfama, Principe de Real, Rossio and Avenida da Liberdade.
+In these different districts, there are a lot of nice things to see and do.
+We have summed up the highlights for you:

 Along the river Tague, in the Cais do Sodre area, you’ll find Pink Street with its great nightlife and the Time Out Food Market for your culinary adventure.
-And almost everywhere where you walk along the water (our tip would be to do so at Ribeira das Naus), you can see the famous bridge (Ponte 25 de Abril) and the famous statue (Cristo Rei) on the other side of the bridge.
+And almost everywhere where you walk along the water (our tip would be to do so at Ribeira das Naus), you can see the famous bridge Ponte 25 de Abril and the famous statue Cristo Rei on the other side of the bridge.
 The bridge can look familiar if you have been in San Fransciso and the same goes for the statue if you have ever visited Rio de Janeiro in Brazil.

 Food tips: Time Out Market, Pistola y Corazon, Dallas Burger Joint, Vicente by Carnalentejana.